doxeylab/learn-genomics-in-linux/task1b/README.md

 ![question](https://github.com/doxeylab/learn-genomics-in-linux/raw/master/questionbox.png) Q3 - What is the sequence identity (percentage) of your top BLAST hit?

-* Repeat the same BLAST search you did for Q2 but using the genomic sequence as the search database.
+* Repeat the same BLAST search you did for Q2 but using the genomic sequence as the database.

 ![question](https://github.com/doxeylab/learn-genomics-in-linux/raw/master/questionbox.png) Q4 - Compare your result to the previous search.
 Which of the following statements is most correct: